hiro2016/ergodox_gui_configurator/README_CLT.md

 ### A more Advanced example

-CLT emitter that is also a receiver.
+CLT emitter that is also a receptor.

     if(record->event.pressed){
         clt_layer = 7;